ghost202020/meow/README.md

 </p>

 <p align="center">
-     The most Purr-fect image file format there exists for AI-Based Tasks
+     The most Purr-fect Image File Format for your AI workflows
 </p>

 ---